St Nicholas Cole Abbey: Recent history

 The parish was combined with that of St Andrew-by-the-Wardrobe.
 St Nicholas Cole Abbey became the headquarters of the Diocesan Council for Mission and Unity.
 Between 1982 and 2003, the church was leased to the Free Church of Scotland (Presbyterian).

 In 2006, the Church of England announced that St Nicholas Cole Abbey would become a national centre for Religious Education: the Culham Institute, a Church of England educational body which promotes and develops RE in schools, would move its headquarters to St Nicholas Cole Abbey from Oxford.
 This did not come to pass.

 In 2014 the building reopened as the home of the St Nicholas Cole Abbey Centre for Workplace Ministry, with a supporting cafe known as The Wren.

 Present day

 In November 2016, Sunday services re-started, alongside midweek meetings, under the name St Nick's Church.

 The parish is within the conservative evangelical tradition of the Church of England, and it has passed resolutions to reject the ordination of women and/or female leadership.

-In November 2022, St. Nicholas severed ties with the Diocese of London in protest of the alleged mixed messaging about sexuality the House of Bishops are sending via Living in Love and Faith process.
+In November 2022, St. Nicholas announced that it was making a "visible differentiation" from the Church of England's House of Bishops, in protest at the bishops' engagement with the Living in Love and Faith process which considered the possibility of blessing same-sex sexual relationships.
+In March 2023, after the church's General Synod approved the principle of blessings for same-sex couples, the Senior Minister of St Nicholas, along with the guild vicar of St Botolph's, Aldersgate, announced they had established a new "deanery chapter", separate from the official diocesan structures, for clergy who felt "compelled to resist all episcopal leadership from the House of Bishops".
+This move was described by the Diocese of London as a "unilateral move" with "no legal substance", and by the Church Times as "schismatic".